ipfs/ipfs-docs/docs/concepts/glossary.md

 Garbage Collection (GC) is the process within each IPFS node of clearing out cached files and blocks.
 Nodes need to clear out previously cached resources to make room for new resources.
 [Pinned resources](#pinning) are never deleted.

+### GO-IPFS node

+Runs on servers and user machines with the full set of capabilities.
+* tcp and quic transports enabled by default
+* /ws/transport disabled by default
+* http gateway with subdomain support for origin isolation between content roots

 ### Graph

 In computer science, a Graph is an abstract data type from the field of graph theory within mathematics.
 The [Merkle-DAG](#merkledag) used in IPFS is a specialized graph.